| Investment

 | http://www.cr.nps.gov/habshaer/coll/index.htm |

-| A permanent collection
+| A permanent

-of architectural and engineering documentation is found at the
+collection of architectural and engineering documentation

-Library of Congress and accessible online.
-It consists of measured
+is found at the Library of Congress and accessible online.

-and interpretive drawings, photographs, and written historical
+It consists of measured and interpretive drawings, photographs,

-by HABS & HAER.
-The database is searchable by keyword. |
+is searchable by keyword. |

 |